 Meet Our Committee Members

-The Centre for Marian Studies management committee is made up of six Trustees and six management consultants.
+The Centre for Marian Studies management committee is made up of six Trustees and five management consultants.

 Dr. Sarah Jane Boss - Founder, Secretary & Librarian

 Sarah Jane Boss is one of the founders of the Centre for Marian Studies.
 She teaches the Mariology course at St Mary’s College, Oscott.
 She is also the author of numerous publications in Marian studies, including Empress and Handmaid (Cassell, 2000), Mary (Continuum, 2004) and, as editor and contributor, Mary: The Complete Resource (Continuum and OUP, 2007).

 Dr. Catherine O'Brien - Director, Chair of Trustees & Membership Secretary

 Catherine O’Brien is Director of the Centre for Marian Studies.
 She was a Senior Lecturer in Film Studies and French at Kingston University London and has published widely on intersections between film and theology, including a book on Mary in film entitled The Celluloid Madonna (Wallflower Press, 2011) and a monograph entitled Martin Scorsese’s Divine Comedy: movies and religion (Bloomsbury, 2018).